picqer/php-barcode-generator/Readme.md

 ## A note about PNG and JPG images
 If you want to use PNG or JPG images, you need to install [Imagick](https://www.php.net/manual/en/intro.imagick.php) or the [GD library](https://www.php.net/manual/en/intro.image.php).
 This package will use Imagick if that is installed, or fall back to GD.
 If you have both installed but you want a specific method, you can use `$generator->useGd()` or `$generator->useImagick()` to force your preference.

-We use Imagick as standard because the size of the output is factor 10 smaller.

 ## Examples